slint-ui/slint/README.md

 Feel free to join [Github discussions](https://github.com/sixtyfpsui/sixtyfps/discussions) for general chat or questions.
 Use [Github issues](https://github.com/sixtyfpsui/sixtyfps/issues) to report public suggestions or bugs.

 To contact us privately send an email to info@sixtyfps.io

+For chat, we also have [our Mattermost instance](https://chat.sixtyfps.io)